 Elementary Education Licensure/Certification Areas

-Iowa's BA degree program in elementary education offers instruction in teaching foundations and methods, plus course work in liberal arts and sciences.
-In addition to the general elementary endorsement, you may seek endorsements to teach these subjects in grades K-8:
+In addition to the general elementary endorsement, students may seek endorsements to teach these subjects in grades K-8:

 - English as a Second Language (ESL)